Kiribati to Hawaii through the ITCZ

 An interesting article about life on Christmas Island - www.salon.com/2008/08/31/christmas_island/

-The spartan Captain Cook hotel, my base for the next few days, was a bit rundown.
-The hotel, however, did have it's advantages: it was close to Cassidy international, it had a stocked bar, friendly staff, and it had a relatively nice beach.
-Visitors could either select between a cinder block hotel room or grass roofed "bure" closer to the beach.
-Water service was shut off between 11pm and 6 am, so forget a late night shower.
+The Captain Cook hotel, my base for the next few days, was a bit rundown.
+The hotel did have it's advantages: it was close to Cassidy international airport, it had a stocked bar, friendly staff, wi-fi (extra charge), and a nice beach.
+Guests could request either a cinder block hotel room or grass roofed "bure" closer to the beach.
+Water service was shut off between 11pm and 6 am and cleaning (of the showers) appeared to have been discontinued about 5 years ago.
 My cinder block room featured a rusting, incredibly loud air conditioner, which sounded like a bulldozer tearing itself apart.
-In order to get some sleep, I wore my Bose noise cancellation headset to bed to drown out the racket.
+To get some sleep, I wore my Bose aviation noise cancellation headset to bed to drown out the racket.
+The staff is trying to keep the place running with limited resources.

 Communications with the outside world